 The 47th Street and Mission Road Committee formed several decades ago to better coordinate implementation efforts along this corridor.
 This group is a multi-jurisdictional advisory body with members appointed from the cities of Westwood, Roeland Park, and Unified Government of KCK-Wyandotte County.
+They assist

 The committee assists with the implementation of the 47th & Mission Road corridor Concept Plan (2000) and the 47th Street Redevelopment Study (2007).
-The Concept Plan document was adopted as a supplement or alterative to Westwood's Comprehensive Plan in July of 2000 with the approval of Ordinance 915.
+Also, The Concept Plan document was adopted as a supplement or alterative to Westwood's Comprehensive Plan in July of 2000 with the approval of Ordinance 915.

-Unified Government of Kansas City, Kansas recently approved the Rosedale Master Plan for the neighborhood area located north of 47th Street, west of Rainbow Boulevard.
+Unified Government of Kansas City, Kansas recently eempleted aapproved the Rosedale Master Plan, which included for the neighborhood area located north of 47th Street, west of Rainbow Boulevard.
 That Master plan also includes various recommendations for this corridor.

 - Road diet/lane reduction.
 This type of roadway improvement can alleviate traffic flow issues and provide room for parking and/or bicycle improvements.
 The lane reduction would reduce the number of travel lanes from 4 to 2, and would add a center turn lane to alleviate left-hand turning issues at Mission Road.
 This recommendation concurs with the recently completed Rosedale Master Plan. - Parking improvements.
-Parallel parking could be slated for the north side of 47th Street based on the recommendations in the Rosedale Master Plan. - Bike lanes.
+Parallel parking is recommended could be slated for the north side of 47th Street in concurrence with based on the recommendations in the Rosedale Master Plan. - Bike lanes.
 There have been discussions regarding opportunities to enhance economic development that radiates from the Mission Road corner by enhancing bicycle and pedestrian aesthetics and creating bicycle accommodations.
 With this level of traffic on the corridor, a bicycle lane with a physical separation often called a "cycle track" would be the most appropriate solution for on-street bicycle accommodations.
 With a number of driveways on the north side of 47th Street, a wide sidepath for bicyclists is not recommended.
 The cycle track has the opportunity to connect with KU Med, the County Club Plaza, and Westport. - Protected pedestrian corrsings.
 Provide safe crossing connections at 47th Street and Belinder.
-Because Belinder is one of the only north/south routes coming to and from Westwood, pavement markings and signage should be added to increase safety and awareness of multi-modal users at this intersection. - Upgrade existing transit stops.
+Because Belinder is one of the only north/south routes coming to and from Westwood, pavement markings and signage should be added to increase safety and awareness of multi-modal users at this intersection. - Upgrade existing transit stopstops.
 An existing transit stop at 47th Street and Mission Road can be upgraded to include a shelter to provide added amenities for transit users and those who are interested in using transit. - Nodal development.
 Nodal development type is preferred for this road as opposed to linear development.
-There is an additional opportunity to redevelop a portion of 47th Street, east of Belinder. - Adams Street redevelopment.
-Depending on the type and scale of any redevelopment project on the City Hall property discussed previously, the residential properties located on the west side of Adams Street, south of 47th Street and north of 47th Terr, could be incorporated into a redevelopment scenario of the City Hall property.
+There is an additional opportunity to redevelop a portion of 47th Street, east of Belinder. - Belinder and Adams development.
+Street redevelopment.
+Depending on the type and scale of any redevelopment project on the City Hall property development discussed previously, there may be an opportunity in the future to convertresidential properties located on the homes that facewest side of Adams Street, south of 47th Street and north of 47th Terr, could be incorporated into businesses redevelopment scenario of the City Hall property.